chooms-sudo/Amplify-wifi-with-old-Routers/README.md

 # Sources
 https://youtu.be/lKYNnCtkqAo?si=n6HxeSmQLyEAcX9R
-(THIS IS NOT ME I MERELY LEARNED THIS FROM THE VIDEO ABOBE)
+(THIS IS NOT ME I MERELY LEARNED THIS FROM THE VIDEO ABOVE)

 # Why I did this